Microsoft has fired its first shot in the next-generation console war, outlining how it wants to beat the PlayStation 5 in 2020.

 "[The retailers and third-party partners are] making purchasing discussions in February.
 June, now, is just too late to have a Christmas holiday discussion with retailers," he told CNET.

 "And journalists now, with the internet and the fact that 24/7 there is game news, [E3 has] lost its impact around that.
 The world has changed, but E3 hasn't necessarily changed with it."

-That may be the case, but next year's two-horse console race has already been announced and it's difficult to imagine not having either Sony or Microsoft not using E3 2020 as a battleground.
+That may be the case, but next year's two-horse console race has already been announced and it's difficult to imagine not having both Sony and Microsoft use E3 2020 as a crucial battleground.